ACM-VIT/Dawn/README.md

 ## ML/DL
 This folder contains a list of starter projects for ML/DL.
 More projects and their implementations will be added im the future.
+## Scraping and Automation
+This folder contains a list of starter projects for Scraping/Automation.
+More projects and their implementations will be added in the future.
 ## Github Cheat Sheet:
 This file contains the starter pack for using Git and Github